A Dynamic, Self-balancing k-d Tree: Introduction

 Figure \ref{fig:unbalanced_tree} depicts a dynamic \emph{k}-d tree that partitions 12 $\left( x,y,z \right)$ tuples via an $x$:$y$:$z$ super key at the root of the tree, then partitions them via $y$:$z$:$x$ super keys at the first level below the root, then partitions them via $z$:$x$:$y$ super keys at the second level below the root, and then partitions them via $x$:$y$:$z$ super keys at the third level below the root.
 The $<$ and $>$ symbols specify that each left or right child node has a smaller or larger super key respectively than its parent.

 This \emph{k}-d tree is not balanced.
-The dashed border of node $\left( 9,2,1 \right)$, which has been inserted into the tree as a new leaf node, indicates that its insertion violates the balance criteria of the tree.
-Hence, the tree must be rebalanced in the manner discussed below.
+Node $\left( 9,2,1 \right)$ depicted with a dashed border, and that has been added to the nascent tree as a new leaf node, violates the balance of the tree, as defined below.
+Hence, the tree must be rebalanced, as discussed subsequently.